ProGamerGov/neural-style-pt/README.md

 **Other options**:
 * `-style_scale`: Scale at which to extract features from the style image.
 Default is 1.0.
 * `-original_colors`: If you set this to 1, then the output image will keep the colors of the content image.
-* `-model_file`: Path to the `.pth` file for the VGG Caffe model which was converted to PyTorch.
+* `-model_file`: Path to the `.pth` file for the VGG Caffe model.
 Default is the original VGG-19 model; you can also try the original VGG-16 model.
 * `-pooling`: The type of pooling layers to use; one of `max` or `avg`.
 Default is `max`.
   The VGG-19 models uses max pooling layers, but the paper mentions that replacing these layers with average pooling layers can improve the results.
 I haven't been able to get good results using average pooling, but the option is here.
+* `-seed`: An integer value that you can specify for repeatable results.
+By default this value is random for each run.
+* `-multidevice_strategy`: A comma-separated list of layer indices at which to split the network.
 * `-backend`: `nn`, `cudnn`, or `mkl`.
 Default is `nn`.
   `mkl` requires Intel's MKL backend.
 * `-cudnn_autotune`: When using the cuDNN backend, pass this flag to use the built-in cuDNN autotuner to select